-The calculation of the taxes levied is displayed on the Property Tax Summary page of the budget using the adopted mill levy imposed by the District.
+The calculation of the taxes levied is displayed on page 3 of the Budget at the adopted mill levy of 26.000.

 Specific Ownership Tax

 Specific ownership taxes are set by the State and collected by the County Treasurer, primarily on vehicle licensing within the County as a whole.
 The specific ownership taxes are allocated by the County Treasurer to all taxing entities within the County.
 The budget assumes that the District's share will be equal to approximately 13% of the property taxes collected.